Popular Subject Areas

 THERE’S MORE TO DISCOVER WITH ISA

-Guernica was made famous by Picasso’s painting by the same name, depicting the devastating fire bombing during the Spanish Civil War.
-You will visit the Peace Museum and Peoples’ Park where you will learn how Guernica is now a city active in international peace movements.
+Gernika was made famous by Picasso’s painting by the same name, depicting the devastating fire bombing during the Spanish Civil War.
+You will visit the Peace Museum and Peoples’ Park where you will learn how Gernika is now a city active in international peace movements.
 You will also experience the region’s rich biodiversity and visit the nearby surfer’s town of Mundaka.

 San Sebastian & Biarritz, France